wiicode/cybersecurity-framework/silver-training/mitigating-ransomware.md

 **Note:** Files encrypted by most ransomware typically have no way of being decrypted by anyone other than the attacker.
 However, the [No More Ransom Project](https://www.nomoreransom.org/en/index.html) provides a collection of decryption tools and other resources from the main anti-malware vendors, which may help.

----

-## Further advice

--   Cyber security incidents can be reported to the BCSF by visiting [https://report.ncsc.gov.uk/](https://report.ncsc.gov.uk/).
-We also encourage reporting to [the Action Fraud website](https://www.actionfraud.police.uk/reporting-fraud-and-cyber-crime).
--   The BCSF runs a commercial scheme called [Cyber Incident Response](/information/cir-cyber-incident-response), where certified companies provide support to affected organizations.
--   The [Cyber Security Information Sharing Partnership (CiSP)](/section/keep-up-to-date/cisp) offers organizations in the UK a safe portal in which to discuss and share intelligence that can assist the community and raise the UK's cyber resilience.
-We encourage our members to share technical information and indicators of compromise so that the effects of new malware, particularly ransomware, can be reduced.
--   You may also wish to consider [the Cyber Essentials certification scheme](/cyberessentials/overview) (which covers a number of these mitigations), so your customers and partners can see that you have addressed these risks.
-Many of these mitigations also work well against other types of attack, such as phishing.
--   Follow the BCSF guidance on [protecting your organization from phishing attacks](/guidance/phishing).